venkyg-sec/Rabin-CryptoSystem/README.txt

 This repository consists of 3 files, namely

 1. rabin-keygen.go -> Would generate the private and public key components as per Rabin system.
-All algorithms have been implemented from scratch (Extended Euclidean Algorithm, Miller-Rabin Test for primality and Square and Multiply algorithm for modular exponentiation)
+All algorithms have been implemented from scratch (Miller-Rabin Test for primality and Square and Multiply algorithm for modular exponentiation)

 2. rabin-encrypt.go -> Performs rabin encryption given the public key file (N) and message in decimal format.